okalangkenneth/ELKv1/README.md

 ````

 ### Step 3: Conclusion
-Congratulations!
-You've successfully set up a logging pipeline using Elasticsearch, Kibana, and Serilog in a .NET 6 web API project.
-By doing so, you've created a powerful tool for collecting and visualizing logs, which can be very helpful in troubleshooting issues and gaining insights into the behavior of your application.
+We've successfully set up a logging pipeline using Elasticsearch, Kibana, and Serilog in a .NET 6 web API project.
+By doing so, we've created a powerful tool for collecting and visualizing logs, which can be very helpful in troubleshooting issues and gaining insights into the behavior of your application.